 Optimising labour through technology

-Caffe Napoli use Lightspeed ePOS’s staff performance reports to track staff performance and incentive its employees.
+Caffe Napoli use the Lightspeed ePOS staff performance reports to track staff performance and incentive its employees.

 “I use that data to create goals for my employees,” says Fabio.
 “For example, I can take the average transaction value across all my employees and locations, then give them a bonus if they increase it by 10% in a week.
 It’s great for motivating my baristas.
 I can also track turnover by employee to see which staff are bringing in the most revenue.”

-With clear oversight on employee performance, Fabio can work to reduce his labour costs while improving employee satisfaction in the process.
+With clear oversight of employee performance, Fabio can work to reduce his labour costs while improving employee satisfaction in the process.

-Opening a cafe can be a stressful process, so it’s important to invest in technology that makes your life easier.
-Obviously a fundamental part of any transactional business is a cash register, but nowadays you can go a step further than simply ringing up orders.
+Starting a cafe can be a stressful process, so it’s important to invest in technology that makes your life easier.

 Electronic point of sale